 I authorize the release of any medical information necessary to process insurance or payment claims for alcohol and substance use disorder treatment provided to me by ARVAC Inc. dba Freedom House.
 I also authorize payment of benefits directly to Freedom House for services provided to me.

 All co-payments and deductibles must be paid upon entry and at the time of service.
 I understand that this arrangement is part of my contract with my insurance provider.
 I also understand that it is my responsibility to ensure that the services provided to me are paid either by my insurance provider or by me.
 If my insurance provider fails to make a payment or denies payment for services, it is my responsibility to pay for services in full.
 Payments are accepted by money order, check, or credit card.

-I understand that if my insurance does not cover the entire cost of treatment I will be responsible for payment of such services.
+I understand that if my insurance does not cover the entire cost of treatment, I will be responsible for such payment of services.

 Freedom House has adopted a resolution system designed to ensure fair consideration and quick resolution of complaints and/or grievances made by or on behalf of the Persons Served.

 Who may file a grievance – Any Person Served, or any person interested in the welfare of a person receiving services from Freedom House may file a grievance.

 What complaints are considered – The grievance may be about any rule, policy, action, decision or condition at Freedom House, an employee, or any other person paid by Freedom House that relates to a violation of your rights.